 The primary call to action, 'upload HTML', is an unmissably large orange button on a pale grey background, underneath three punchy bullets explaining the process.
 And just in case you miss it, Bear CSS's mascot is pointing his paw directly at it from the other side of the screen.

 Immensely popular with creatives, Squarespace provides high quality website templates on a subscription basis.
-Acknowledging that users will respond to different touchpoints, its website presents several side-scrolling landing pages with titles including: 'Create your own space', 'Create your own brand', 'Create your own store', 'Create your own canvas', and 'Create your own story'.
+Acknowledging that users will respond to different touchpoints, its website presents several landing pages showcasing different aspects of a Squarespace site (including landing pages), as well as pages targeted at photographers, bloggers, artists, musicians, restaurants and weddings.

 Each features a full-screen 'hero' image, a large header in the centre, and the call to action, 'Get started', placed directly underneath.
-Each landing page also includes a bespoke customer testimonial video.
-But all five ultimately lead to the same place: pick one of the templates, and start a free trial.
+Each landing page also includes a gallery of inspiring sites and a tour of the benefits of going with Squarespace.
+But all ultimately lead to the same place: pick one of the templates, and start a free trial.

 Another best practice example of how to use exploit a simple 'header plus bullet-points plus call-to-action' formula, GiftRocket's beautifully designed landing page features an illustrated 'hero' image, which is surrounded by icons of all the different products and services that are available for purchase.